pagekit/docs/theme.md

 Positions are a concept of defining areas in your markup that are known to Pagekit, so that you can publish multiple widgets inside those positions.
 Usually, these positions are used for the logo, menus, sidebars and so on.
 In this example we want to add a footer position.

-Define the position in your `theme.php`
+Define the position in your `theme.php`.

 ```php
 return array(